 The e-commerce business globally is expanding at a massive rate.
 It is one of the best markets to tap into as data predicts that by the end of 2020, global ecommerce sales will reach $4.2 trillion.
 More and more people are switching to buying online instead of visiting their local brick-and-mortar stores.

-However, even though it sounds easier than setting up a physical store, you would be surprised at how much effort it takes to set up an online business and get it off the ground.
+However, even though it sounds easier than setting up a physical store, you would be surprised at how much effort it takes to make your e-commerce site and get it off the ground.
 A lot of hard work, dedication and (a few failures) before you succeed.
 The Internet has made it so easy to start a website that it is possible to spend just an hour daily and build an online business.

 That’s right: An hour!